 Fast Fashion has relied on exploitative, unreliable and unethical practices for far too long.
 Selling clothes has become a cruel process, where factory workers, animals, and artisans are barely recognised for the time and effort they put in.
 But if recent trends are to be believed, this won’t be the case for much longer.
-Over the past years, the industry has undergone a remarkable change of upheaval, with many small and major fashion brands alike ditching traditional methods of production and turning to more cruelty-free and eco-friendly alternatives.
+Over the past years, the industry has undergone a remarkable change of upheaval, with many small and major Sustainable Fashion Brands alike ditching traditional methods of production and turning to more cruelty-free and eco-friendly alternatives.
 It’s a welcome change and a long-awaited one for sure.
 This ethical clothing trend does not seem to be slowing down.
 The traditional ways of producing fashion are unethical in countless ways.
 There is animal cruelty, horrific factory farms, and almost one billion animals are slaughtered for their fur every year.
 This warrants ethical clothing trends to come into the picture.

 Many cows and newborn animals are skinned alive to make leather.
 While these animals are killed for their fur, the ways that they are killed are inhumane.
 Methods like anal electrocution, drowning, neck-snapping and other ghastly ways are used to put these animals to rest.
 Even though wool is perceived to be rather humanely-produced, it involves horrors at par with those at a slaughterhouse.
 But fashion brands are beginning to understand this inhumane behaviour and are moving towards more ethical clothing practices